Healthy Pumpkin Spice Cake Balls {Keto, Vegan, Paleo}

 It sounds too good to be true.
 Healthy cake?
 Really??
 Is it possible?
 Yes!

 HOW?
-These 5 simple, wholesome ingredients blended together are absolutely decadent like a cake ball, but totally wholesome!
+These 5 simple, real-food ingredients blended together are absolutely decadent like a cake ball but totally nourishing!

 No sugar, gluten/grains, dairy, or artificial ingredients.

-You’ll notice in the recipe, there’s no actual “cake” in these “cake balls” haha.
+You'll notice in the recipe, there's no actual "cake" in these "cake balls!"

 But the taste, texture and flavor are similar to their flour, sugar, butter and FROSTING-laden counterparts.
 (But better, imo, because they’re not a sugar bomb that makes my stomach ache, ha)